The Comfort of Cold Coffee

 Will de Kypia

-Every morning I leave my coffee cup
+Each morning I leave my coffee cup sitting on

-on the kitchen counter, not quite empty.
+the kitchen counter.
+I leave it not quite empty.

-The coffee waits there all day and all night.
+The coffee waits there all day, and all night.

 The next morning he greets me like a lover.

-weighing the coffee beans to grind.
+weighing out the coffee beans to grind.

-grinding the beans very fine.
+Then I grind those beans very fine.

-“You might still taste pretty good,”
+“Maybe you would still taste pretty good,”

-spooning coffee into a filter cone.
+while I pour the grounds into a filter cone.

 I dump the dregs of the old one into the sink,